chicks-net/smokeping-config/README.md

 ================

-smokeping config is our derivation of the debian/ubuntu stock smokeping configuration into something we find easiser to use as a base for our installs.
+smokeping config is our derivation of the debian/ubuntu stock smokeping configuration into something we find easier to use as a base for our installs.

 Installation process
 --------------------